Chart Color Schemes

 Flagstone's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The prevalence of common health conditions is low among its general population but higher than the national average for older and at-risk cohorts.
-About 51% (~4,548 people) have private health cover.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 10.6 and 9.4% of residents respectively.
-Around 69.6% claim to be free from medical ailments, similar to Greater Brisbane's figure.
-The area has 8.7% (776 people) aged 65 and over, lower than Greater Brisbane's 11.4%.
-Health outcomes for seniors require more attention than the broader population.
+The prevalence of common health conditions is quite low among the general population, though higher than the national average across older, at-risk cohorts.
+Approximately 51% of the total population (~4668 people) have private health cover.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 10.6 and 9.4% of residents respectively.
+Sixty-nine point six percent of residents declare themselves completely clear of medical ailments, which is similar to Greater Brisbane's figure of 69.6%.
+Eight point seven percent of residents are aged 65 and over (797 people), lower than Greater Brisbane's figure of 11.4%.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health